Emotional Intelligence

 Emotional Intelligence in Business

-Emotional intelligence is particularly relevant in the business world because of its influence on various aspects:
+Emotional intelligence is particularly relevant in the world of business due to its impact on many aspects:

 Key Takeaways

-- It comprises self-awareness, self-management social awareness, managing relationships.
+- It encompasses self-awareness and self-management as well as social awareness and managing relationships.

 - Emotional intelligence is crucial for communication, relationships, decision-making, and leadership.